cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

     * (int / tstr) => any
 }
 ~~~
+{: sourcecode-markers="true"}

-- Label `1` (alg) Cryptographic algorithm to use
+- Label `1` (alg) Cryptographic algorithm to use.
 - Label `258` (payload hash alg) MUST be present in the protected header and MUST NOT be present in the unprotected header.
 - Label `259` (content type of the preimage of the payload) MAY be present in the protected header and MUST NOT be present in the unprotected header.
 - Label `260` (payload_location) MAY be present in the protected header and MUST NOT be present in the unprotected header.
 - Label `3` (content_type) MUST NOT be present in the protected or unprotected headers.

 Label `3` is easily confused with label `259` payload_preimage_content_type.
-The difference between content_type (3) and payload_preimage_content_type (259) is content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.
+The difference between content_type (3) and payload_preimage_content_type (259) is that content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.

-Profiles that rely on this specification MAY choose to mark 258, 259, 260 (or other header parameters) critical, see {{Section C.1.3 of RFC9052}} for more details.
+Profiles that rely on this specification MAY choose to mark 258, 259, 260 (or other header parameters) critical.
+Refer to {{Section C.1.3 of RFC9052}} for an example of signature with criticality.

 Envelope Extended Diagnostic Notation ({{Appendix G of RFC8610}}).